-A study analyzing energy supply in the European Union shows that increasing the level of wind-generated electricity also increases the level of fossil fuel-generated electricity, the opposite outcome suggested by those who argue that renewable energy is necessary to “get off carbon-based fuels.”
+A study analyzing energy supply in the European Union shows that increasing the level of wind-generated electricity also increases the level of fossil fuel-generated electricity, increasing the system’s dependence on fossil fuels, the opposite outcome suggested by those who argue that renewable energy is necessary to “get off carbon-based fuels.”
 This is because, at times of insufficient wind, fossil-fuel plants generating plants are needed to provide back-up to the wind units.
 Further, the study found that increasing the number of power plants (whether wind or fossil-fuel) increased the power plant capacity that is idled, making the entire energy system less efficient and more costly.
 Wind turbines are idle when there is insufficient wind and fossil fuel plants are idled when the wind is blowing.
 Further adding to the issue is that, despite the increase in renewable energy in the European Union, carbon dioxide emissions increased, not decreased as was the intent.
 In 2017, the European Union increased its wind power by 25 percent and increased its solar power by six percent.
 Despite this massive investment in renewable energy, carbon dioxide emissions increased by 1.8 percent.

 Idling of Electric Plants